Registered Health Coach

 Listed Mindfulness Teacher

-I am a listed mindfulness teacher with The UK Mindfulness Network / BAMBA.
+I am a listed mindfulness teacher with BAMBA.
 I am also fully registered as a member of the Association for Coaching & The British Psychological Society as a Health Coach.
-With a BSc (Hons) in Psychology and MSc in Sport and Exercise Psychology I specialise in health behaviour change and have worked within the field of health, wellbeing and fitness for nearly twenty years.
+I specialise in health behaviour change and have worked within the field of health, well-being and fitness for nearly twenty years.

-Working also for the University of Nottingham on an International Study for the Prevention of Type 2 Diabetes through Lifestyle Intervention (PREVIEW).
+For twelve years I worked as a Master Tutor in diabetes and obesity management for a leading health and fitness training provider.
+Also for the University of Nottingham on a three year International Study for the Prevention of Type 2 Diabetes through Lifestyle Intervention (PREVIEW).

-I regularly and passionately teach group exercise fitness including Fitness Yoga to complement my mindfulness practice.
+I continue to passionately teach group exercise classes including Fitness Yoga to train mind and body fitness.

 Becoming a Mindfulness Teacher

-In 2017 I enrolled on a twelve-month MBCT Mindfulness Teacher Training course with The Nottingham Centre for Mindfulness.
-Whilst equipping me with skills to teach the 8-week MBCT course in line with the UK Mindfulness Network CIC “Good Practice Guidelines”, this was the deepest, most enlightening, challenging and life-changing journey I have ever embarked upon.
+After discovering a deep passion for mindfulness many years ago, in 2017 I enrolled on a twelve-month MBCT Mindfulness Teacher Training course with The Nottingham Centre for Mindfulness.
+Whilst equipping me with skills to teach the 8-week MBCT course in line with BAMBA “Good Practice Guidelines”, this was the deepest, most enlightening, challenging and life-changing journey I have ever embarked upon.
+I am proud to be listed with BAMBA on this lifelong training journey.